nicks258/market_inn/README.md

 - In case of a websocket disconnection, the app automatically attempts to **reconnect** and fetch updated prices from tickers.
 The maximum reconnect limit is 5, adjustable based on business logic.
 - The list of symbols is fetched from `instruments.json` in the assets folder, ensuring the app’s scalability for future updates to load the list from a **Server** or **Firestore**.
 - The project code adheres to **clean code architecture**, **best practices**, and **Test Driven Development** (TDD).
 It includes comprehensive code comments and test cases, ensuring robustness and scalability.
+- Integrated [dartz](https://pub.dev/packages/dartz) to enhance error handling.
+Using types like Either and Option allows for more predictable, functional code.
+It simplifies managing success and failure cases, improving code readability and maintainability.

 ## Project Architecture